parthenon-hpc-lab/parthenon/docs/parthenon_arrays.md

 # Parthenon Arbitrary-Dimensional Arrays

 `ParArrayND` is a wrapper around a rank 6 `Kokkos::View`.
-It provides a rank-agnostic way to create, managed, and carry `Kokkos::Views`.
+It provides a rank-agnostic way to create, manage, and carry `Kokkos::Views`.
 Since it is built on `Kokkos::View`, it is reference counted, works on GPUs, and is almost as performant as `Kokkos::View`.